 43 women who had been recently diagnosed with breast cancer, took part in a 12-week support group trial.

-As part of the trial, respondents were asked to write about their own feelings, and the emotions of those around them, following their diagnosis.
+As part of the trial, respondents wrote about their own feelings, and the emotions of those around them, following their diagnosis.

-Improvements in both depression and anxiety scores were seen, leading researchers to suggest that journaling should be recommended to women coping with a new diagnosis.
+Improvements in both depression and anxiety scores were recorded, leading researchers to suggest that journaling should be recommended to women coping with a new diagnosis.

 Parents with technology-dependent children, particularly mothers, are at a higher risk of developing clinical depression.

 In 2016, 22 mothers with children supported by medical technology, were asked to write one or two pages about their feelings in a journal.
 They committed to doing this every day for four weeks.

 Results showed it reduced depression scores and also decreased stress among the mothers tested.

 With so many tempting ways to procrastinate, it can be difficult to keep your productivity on track.